 Did you know sleep begets sleep?
 Some people think that if they keep their baby up for long stretches during the day, then they’ll sleep longer at night.

-But usually the opposite happens.
+But that’s a big baby sleep myth and usually the opposite happens.
 When a baby naps well during the day, they typically sleep better at night as well.
 Pay attention to your baby’s wake times and make sure they are getting the naps the need!

 5. They need the Breast or Bottle to Go Back to Sleep